-IES has significant market diversity, with no market contributing more than 13% of IES' revenues in fiscal 2003.
+IES has significant market diversity, with no market contributing more than 14% of IES' revenues in fiscal 2003.
 Additionally, IES' proficiency in a variety of industries allows it to be flexible and to share its expertise across regions.
 For instance, with the increase in healthcare construction spending over the past 2 years, one of the Company's subsidiaries that specializes in healthcare facilities construction has trained and aided other IES subsidiaries so the Company is able to perform complex healthcare projects across the U.S. The residential market was particularly strong in calendar 2003, with single family housing starts higher than 2002's already record year.
-The strength in the residential markets has helped to counter some of the weakness IES experienced in the commercial/industrial segment resulting from the economic downturn.
+Through the first quarter, spending in calendar 2004 appears to be surpassing the past two years' record spending.
+The strength in the residential markets has helped to counter some of the weakness IES experienced in the commercial/industrial segment resulting from the economic downturn in 2002 and 2003.
 Additionally, IES has established proprietary systems and processes which help the Company bid on projects, manage projects once they have been awarded and maintain and track customer information.
 Through the consolidation of over 85 entities, IES has taken the best practices and leveraged those systems and processes across the entire organization for best in class practices.
 The Company's ability to transfer knowledge and practical experience across its national footprint has provided this diversity and distinguished IES from its competitors.

-IES' Geographic and Market Diversity
+Exhibit 2 IES' Geographic and Market Diversity

-Highly diversified with no region or market accounting for a significant portion
+Highly diversified with no region or market accounting for a significant portion of revenues